8 Best CVAT Alternatives for Computer Vision Teams in 2026

 • SOC 2 Type II, GDPR, HIPAA compliance

-• Easily connect to Databricks, GCP, and Azure Blob Storage via hybrid cloud integration
+• Hybrid cloud connectors to Databricks, GCP, and Azure Blob Storage

-Where it falls short: Enterprise pricing isn't for small teams.
+Where it falls short: Enterprise pricing isn't designed for small teams.

 Figure: Labelbox platform UI